 Silk cocoons have been found cut in half that date to between 4,000 and 3,000 BC.
 Yet other finds from ancient tombs show silk production may stretch back as far as 8,500 BC.

 Whenever it was first developed, the Chinese would master the technique very early on and kept the secrets of weaving silk a closely guarded secret for many centuries.

 It became something of a hotly desired commodity, and European merchants would often pay its weight in gold to get their hands on this material.

-It would become one of China's most important exports that would lead to the formation of the now famous Silk Road.
+It would become one of China's most important exports which would lead to the formation of the now famous Silk Road.

 5. The Abacus was groundbreaking

-The Abacus is thought to have been developed by the Chinese in around 500 BC.
-It should also be noted that other historical records seem to show that another form of Abacus might have been developed by the Sumerians a lot earlier in 2,700 BC.
+The Abacus is thought to have been developed by the Chinese around 500 BC.
+It should also be noted that other historical records seem to show that the Sumerians might have developed another form of Abacus a lot earlier, in 2,700 BC.

-Abaci are also mentioned in later Roman texts, Egyptian hieroglyphics and as Greek artifacts from around 300 BC.
-Whatever the case, the technology would become perfected by around the 1300s and is largely unchanged today.
+Abaci are also mentioned in later Roman texts, Egyptian hieroglyphics, and Greek artifacts from around 300 BC.
+Whatever the case, the technology would become perfected around the 1300s and is largely unchanged today.

 The device's simplicity and utility would allow it to stand the test of time.
 They are still commonly used today in many cultures around the world.

 In fact, many attest to their superiority over modern digital calculators - at least for simple calculations.